 features page.

-Switch to Web Playground mode to write HTML, CSS, and JavaScript in a tabbed editor with live preview.
-Build and prototype web pages directly in the browser without any extra setup.
-The preview updates as you type, and a built-in console captures script output and errors.
+Open the Web Playground to write HTML, CSS, and JavaScript in a tabbed editor with live preview.
+Or jump straight into the React Playground to build React components with JSX, use hooks like useState and useEffect, and import npm packages — all with instant live preview.
+Build and prototype web pages and React UIs directly in the browser without any extra setup.

-Browse a curated snippet gallery covering JS fundamentals, async patterns, and TypeScript essentials.
 Share your code as a compact URL that preserves editor state, or embed the playground as an iframe in blog posts and documentation.
-You can also export your code as a styled PNG image with syntax-highlighted themes, window frames, adjustable padding, and gradient backgrounds — perfect for social media and presentations.
+You can also export your code as a styled PNG image with syntax-highlighted themes, window frames, adjustable padding, and gradient backgrounds.
+If you do not want to start from an empty editor, open the runnable examples and edit them in the playground.

 Choose from six syntax themes including One Dark, Dracula, GitHub Light, Monokai, and Solarized Dark.
 Pick your preferred editor font from Geist Mono, Fira Code, or JetBrains Mono.
 The resizable split pane lets you control how much space the editor and console each occupy.
 Code is saved to localStorage per language so you never lose your work.